 - Are you crazy?

 When I told my own primary care doctor about my planned journey during a pre-walk checkup, he thought it was a cool idea and made a few suggestions.
 That’s why I go to my own doctor instead of my friend’s doctor.

 - Are you carrying a backpack?

-Coast to Coast means Ocean to Ocean.
+Coast-to-Coast means Ocean-to-Ocean.
 I started from Southern California so as to avoid the Rockies, Lake Tahoe, and the Sierras in the winter.

 - How did you prepare (physically) for this trip?

-Pull-ups, pushups, squats, and planks.
+My normal workout includes pull-ups, pushups, squats, and planks.
 I walked 3 miles around Lake Merritt 3-6 times a week.
 (I got blisters anyway.)

-- What first-world problems do you anticipate for yourself?
+- What first-world problems did you face?

 - You had serious problems in the Mojave Desert.

-This is a very long journey, and I did not anticipate accepting even one ride.
-Other walkers have accepted rides for a variety of reasons: personal safety, severe weather conditions, health issues, and walking “trails” that are impossible to negotiate with a cart or stroller.
+After being rescued, I was given a ride to Kingman, AZ, where I recovered and continued my journey.
 In Superior, CA, I took a ride through a tunnel that was too narrow to walk through.
-When I was in Flagstaff, I could not find a viable route out of town, so I hopped on a Greyhound bus to Phoenix, 150 miles south, where I continued my journey east.
-In Oklahoma, the winds were so strong that they almost blew my kart over.
-I took a short ride to the next town.
+When I was in Flagstaff, I could not find a viable route out of town, so I hopped on a Greyhound bus to Phoenix, 150 miles south, where I continued my journey east (I made up those miles when I later walked north).
+In Oklahoma, the winds were so strong my kart and I were almost blown off the road!
+I was given a short ride to the next town.
 Another time I accepted a ride to get out of the path of a wildfire.
-So the answer is “yes,” but only when absolutely necessary.
+Thus, I accepted rides when I needed to.

-My second encounter, with the Arizona Highway Patrol officer, impacted my planned route and resulted in a written warning and the relocation of my walk south to Phoenix.
+My second encounter, with an Arizona Highway Patrol officer, impacted my planned route and resulted in a written warning and the relocation of my walk south to Phoenix.